Psalter Pahlavi

-Psalter Pahlavi is a cursive abjad that was used for writing Middle Persian on paper; it is thus described as one of the Pahlavi scripts.
-It was written right to left, usually with spaces between words.
+Psalter Pahlavi is a cursive abjad that was used for writing Middle Persian on paper.
+It is described as one of the Pahlavi scripts.
+It was written from right to left, and usually with spaces between words.

 It takes its name from the Pahlavi Psalter, part of the Psalms translated from Syriac to Middle Persian and found in what is now western China.